Skip to content

 As a reminder – sometimes as a pre-step – review the organisation’s mission, vision and values.

-Strategic thinking (more so if you’re using strategic thinking to do strategic planning) must align with where the organisation is going.
+Strategic thinking must align with where the organisation is going … more so if you’re using strategic thinking to do strategic planning.

 1. Articulate your goals, outcomes and measurement.